 For recipients of regular Unemployment Insurance, claimants can opt to have 10% withheld for their federal tax liability.
 Regular UI claimants can select or change their withholding preference in their MontanaWorks by accessing the “Tax Withholding” tile on their MontanaWorks dashboard.

-The option to have taxes withheld was not available for Pandemic Unemployment Assistance (PUA) and Lost Wages Assistance (LWA) benefits.
+The option to have taxes withheld was not available for Pandemic Unemployment Assistance (PUA), Lost Wages Assistance (LWA), and Interim Pandemic Assistance benefits.

 Income Tax Reporting